Cetuximab (Erbitux®)

 Hair changes

-Your eyelashes may grow longer and more curly than usual.
-You may notice your head and body hair becomes finer, curlier or more brittle.
-Some people may lose their hair slowly over several months.
-These changes are usually temporary and gradually improve after treatment has finished.
-Your nurse can talk to you about ways to cope with hair loss.
+Your eyelashes may grow longer and curlier.
+You may notice that your head and body hair is finer, curlier or more brittle.
+Men may notice less beard growth.
+Some people may lose their hair.
+This may happen slowly over several months.
+These changes usually improve after treatment has finished.
+We have more information about coping with hair loss.

 Nail changes